SOLIDWORKS 2013 Hardware FAQs

 Should I store my files locally on my computer or on a network drive?
 Are there any performance issues that I should be aware of?

 Javelin recommends that for maximum performance files should be worked on locally.
 Files opened and retrieved over a network will always be slower than accessing a local drive and increase the chance of file corruption.
-Data management products, such as SolidWorks Enterprise PDM or Workgroup PDM, automatically manage the movement of files from network servers to local disk drives for the CAD user to ensure maximum performance and safety.
+Data management products, such as SOLIDWORKS PDM Professional or Workgroup PDM, automatically manage the movement of files from network servers to local disk drives for the CAD user to ensure maximum performance and safety.
 This is one of the key benefits of data management systems.
-Learn more about SolidWorks Enterprise PDM
+Learn more about SOLIDWORKS Enterprise PDM

 I would like to implement a PDM product.
 Can you recommend a good strategy for the implementation of a server for a vault?